pattonsgirl/Fall2021-CEG2350/Labs/Lab01/README.md

   - If you previous followed these instructions for your personal machine, follow the SSH key setup part and clone for your system on AWS
 3. In the folder for your repo

-### Part 3 Lab Report Questions:
+### Part 3 Lab Report Questions: (3 pts)

 1. Write the URL to your GitHub repository setup in GitHub classrooms.
+(1 pt)
 2. Write the command you used to clone your repository.
 (2 pts)

 ## Part 4 - Try out markdown and play with `git` commands: